lazy-media/Reactive-Resume/README.md

 > - _All main information still applies to this version as the main/original version.
 The only thing this project focuses on is the community / self hosted version._
 > - _Please contribute to the project if you know what you are doing, as the current maintainer of this project currently relies on built-in AI and other built-in security measures to verify code integrity and malicious code injection._
-> - _Current maintainer is currently trying to learn the languages required for this project, but it is a lot to learn..._

 A free and open-source resume builder that simplifies the process of creating, updating, and sharing your resume.